10 Best Parental Controls in 2024: Keep Kids Safe Online

 Bottom Line:

 FamiSafe comes with a unique driving safety monitoring feature that lets you view how your child is behaving on the road.
 It also comes with all industry-standard parental control features, and its location tracking is exceptionally good.
-In addition to allowing you to track your child’s location, it also lets your child request and view your location.
+It also lets you monitor your kid’s calls and text messages, takes screenshots of their screens, and allows your child to request and view your location.
 FamiSafe is easy to use and offers several affordable plans that all include a 30-day money-back guarantee.

 Read our full FamiSafe review